lextoumbourou/notes/slipbox/software entropy.md

-Title: Software Entropy
-Date: 2021-03-24
-Tags: #Software

 ---

-Refers to phenemona that as a project increases in size, abiity to add new features and progress decreases.
+title: Software Entropy
+date: 2021-03-24 00:00
+Tags:
+  - Software
 ---

+Refers to phenemona that as a project increases in size, ability to add new features and progress decreases.

 References:

 * [[Unit Testing Principles, Practices and Patterns]]